 Heat waves are never easy, but they’re particularly brutal in urban areas.
 Pavement and metal trap the heat, so cities may be as much as 10 degrees hotter than suburbs.
 Hot weather can increase everyone’s risk for heat exhaustion and dehydration, but it’s especially dangerous for seniors, who may not be as aware of changes in body temperature.
 The body’s ability to cool itself diminishes with age, and conditions that can cause heat cramps in a teen may lead to heat exhaustion in a 40-year-old and heat stroke in someone over 60.

 Fortunately, keeping older adults safe and healthy during hotter weather is manageable when you follow these simple tips:

 It’s very important to make sure air-conditioner filters are changed or cleaned frequently.
 Filters can trap allergens such as pollutants, mold spores, pollen, and dust.
 When the unit is turned on, these particles are blown through the air and can cause breathing problems.

 Recent research indicates that it isn’t just the high temperatures that make heat waves so dangerous.
 Higher temperatures often go hand in hand with higher levels of air pollution.
 Smog, ozone, and even smoke from forest fires can make it difficult to breathe and may increase the risk of heart attack and stroke.
 Listen to local news and weather channels during heat waves for updates on health and safety.
 Weather apps and forecasts often track air quality index, so you can take steps to limit outdoor activities that may cause breathing problems.

-One of the most important ways to maintain health during the summer is by staying hydrated.
+One of the most important ways to stay safe and healthy during the summer is by staying hydrated.
 Have plenty of liquids on hand, but if your family member has heart, kidney, or liver disease, check with their physician about how much is safe.
 In addition to drinking water, eat foods containing water, such as fruits, vegetables, gelatin (Jell-O), and ice pops.
 Avoid coffee and alcohol, which can deplete, rather than replenish, fluids.